This review is based on the opinion of coLanguage.

 We are in any case ready to assist you if you decide to study with us!

-Thinking about taking the Polish State Certificate?
-Here’s how to start off on the right foot
+Thinking about taking the Polish State Certificate in 2026?
+Start on the right foot

-The Państwowy Certyfikat z Języka Polskiego jako Obcego (State Certificate of Proficiency in Polish as a Foreign Language) is the officialstate-sanctioned, and globally recognized certificate that proves your proficiency in Polish.
+The Państwowy Certyfikat z Języka Polskiego jako Obcego (State Certificate of Proficiency in Polish as a Foreign Language) is the official, state-recognized certificate proving your Polish proficiency.

 Why take the Polish certificate?

-• Citizenship or residency: B1 is required for Polish citizenship
+• Citizenship / residency: B1 is required for Polish citizenship (common requirement; always verify your current legal pathway)

-• Boost your CV: Show dedication, effort, and integration
+• Boost your CV: Demonstrates commitment, integration, and measurable progress

 A1 (Start)